Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 3.1.2 Cash assets

-Cash assets include monies that are held in petty cash and in QUT bank accounts, and those monies held by the Queensland Treasury Corporation (QTC) for short term investment purposes.
+Cash assets include monies that are held in petty cash and in QUT bank accounts, and those monies held by the Queensland Treasury Corporation (QTC) or other approved financial institution (G/3.2) for short term investment purposes.
 It is essential that particulars of all monies due to the University are identified and appropriately recorded so that they may be collected on or before the due date.
 Staff members who collect such monies are responsible for the safe custody of the collections from the time of receipt until deposited into authorised University bank accounts.
-More complete procedures for management and control of monies can be found in the Financial Management Practice and Procedures Manual (Chapter 2).
+Procedures for management and control of monies are provided in the Financial Management Practice and Procedures Manual.

-Bank accounts may only be opened with the approval of the Corporate Finance Director and only in the name of the Queensland University of Technology.
-The Corporate Finance Director is responsible for authorising officers to operate these accounts.
+Bank accounts may only be opened with the approval of the Executive Director, Finance and Deputy Chief Financial Officer and only in the name of the Queensland University of Technology.
+The Executive Director, Finance and Deputy Chief Financial Officer is responsible for authorising officers to operate these accounts.

-Procedures for the conduct of QUT bank accounts can be found in the Financial Management Practice and Procedures Manual (Chapter 1).
+Procedures for the conduct of QUT bank accounts are provided in the Financial Management Practice and Procedures Manual.

 Top